NSW Health and Medical Research

 Early Phase Clinical Trials HREC Scheme—frequently asked questions

-What is the definition of an early phase clinical trial (EPCT) in regards to the EPCT Human Research Ethics Committees (HRECs) Scheme?
+What is the definition of an early phase clinical trial (EPCT) in regard to the EPCT Human Research Ethics Committees (HRECs) Scheme?

-Early phase clinical trials includes all clinical trial phases up to but not including Phase II.
+Early phase clinical trials include all clinical trial phases up to but not including Phase II.
 It can also include studies with any Phase I component.

 Read the quick reference guide below for more information.